Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/Sample Information Sheet.md

 Short, unique identifier for animal treatment protocol.
 Details are provided in the `Treatment Description` field on the `Treatments` sheet
    * Example:  “T3 in drinking water”

-Default animal treatment is `no treatment`
+Default animal treatment is `no treatment`.

 Note that diets and feeding status are indicated elsewhere, and are not indicated here.

+These protocol are designed to be uniquely named so that lab members can share between their studies.

 ### Study Name
 An identifier for the “experiment” or collection of animals that this animal belongs to.